Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Data

 \subsection{Road network and traffic volumes}

-The road network was built using data downloaded from TomTom Move provider.
-Starting from 2008, TomTom collects anonymized GPS location data and gives its users access to \textit{``the largest car-centric traffic database of more than 14 trillion anonymously collected real trip data points"}\footnote{Sources: \url{https://support.move.tomtom.com/ts-introduction/} and \url{https://support.move.tomtom.com/products/traffic-stats/}.}.
-The TomTom Traffic Stats service (which is part of TomTom Move) can be used to download traffic data, either via a web portal or an API, using customised queries selecting particular geographical areas (e.g. Leeds) or time periods.
-It offers three types of analysis named \textit{Route Analysis} (which returns average speed and traffic counts for a given route), \textit{Area Analysis} (which returns average speeds, travel times, and traffic counts for all street segments in a given area), and \textit{Traffic Density} (which is similar to \textit{Area Analysis} but it focuses only on traffic counts).
-In all cases, the results are supported by a geographical database that describes the spatial dimension of the query, typically as a collection of geolocated segments.
+The road network was built using data downloaded from TomTom Move.
+Starting from 2008, TomTom collects anonymised GPS location data and gives its users access to \textit{``the largest car-centric traffic database of more than 14 trillion anonymously collected real trip data points"}\footnote{Sources: \url{https://support.move.tomtom.com/ts-introduction/} and \url{https://support.move.tomtom.com/products/traffic-stats/}.
+Last access: November 2022.}.
+The TomTom Traffic Stats service (which is part of TomTom Move) can be used to download traffic data, either via a web portal or an API, using customised queries to select particular geographical areas (e.g. Leeds) and time periods.
+It offers three types of analyses named \textit{Route Analysis} (which returns average speed and traffic counts for a given route), \textit{Area Analysis} (which returns average speeds, travel times, and traffic counts for all street segments in a given area), and \textit{Traffic Density} (which is similar to \textit{Area Analysis} but focuses only on traffic counts).
+In all cases, the figures are supported by a geographical database that describes the spatial dimension of the query, typically as a collection of geo-located segments.

 Hence, using the \textit{Area Analysis} service, we downloaded the street segments that compose the most important roads in Leeds and the corresponding traffic volumes.
-More precisely, TomTom developed a set of rules to rank all road segments according to their importance in a transportation system using a value (named \textit{Functional Road Class}, FRC) going from 0 (Motorways) to 8 (Least important roads).
-We focused our analysis on a subset of segments, selecting only those that are internally classified by TomTom as \textit{Motorways}, \textit{Major Roads} or \textit{Secondary Roads}.
-The chosen segments represent only a subset of the complete road network but, according to our exploratory analysis, approximately 50\% of all car crashes registered in Leeds from 2011 to 2019 occurred in their proximity.
-Additional details on the internal road classes defined by TomTom are reported at the following link: \url{https://developer.tomtom.com/traffic-stats/support/faq/what-are-functional-road-classes-frc}.
+More precisely, TomTom developed a set of rules to rank all segments in a road network according to their importance in a transportation system using a value (named \textit{Functional Road Class}, FRC) going from 0 (Motorways) to 8 (Least important roads).
+We focused our analysis on a subset of segments, selecting only those that are internally classified by TomTom as \textit{Motorways} (FRC = 0), \textit{Major Roads} (FRC = 2) or \textit{Secondary Roads} (FRC = 3).
+The chosen segments represent only a subset of the complete city network but, according to our exploratory analysis, approximately 50\% of all car crashes registered in Leeds from 2011 to 2019 occurred in their proximity.
+Additional details on the internal road classes defined by TomTom are reported at the following link: \url{https://developer.tomtom.com/traffic-stats/documentation/product-information/faq} (Last access: November 2022).